What kind of a practice are you?

 Do you take payments?

 All fees are expected to be paid at the time of service.
-We accept Visa, MasterCard, Discover and offer CareCredit.
+We accept Visa, MasterCard, Discover, American Express and offer CareCredit.
 Under extenuating circumstances, long term clients may be allowed to set up a Payment Agreement with regular payments.